Society of American Indians: Last Society meeting – 1923

 In 1923, the organization met in Chicago.
 By this time, the Society was almost completely inactive and differences regarding the Bureau of Indian Affairs and the Peyote religion had alienated most of the leadership.
 The invitation to meet in that city was issued by Carlos Montezuma, but by the time it was necessary to begin planning, Montezuma was mortally ill and decided to go back to the reservation to die.
 He and his wife left Chicago shortly thereafter for the Fort McDowell Yavapai Reservation in Arizona, where he died on January 31, 1923, in a primitive hut on the reservation.
 After so many years of asserting he would not "go back," he did indeed "go back."
 Montezuma was deeply committed to Pan-Indianism, but he chose to die a Yavapai.
 Thomas L. Sloan, accompanied by Society colleagues, visited Chicago Bar Association and tempted to drum up interest in Indian affairs.
 But the meeting in Chicago was overshadowed by the Indian encampment held in connection with the conference in the forest preserve near the city.
 Thousands of Chicagoans journeyed to the camp to see the Indians "informal gala" and watch Indian dances and ceremonials.
 The public was much more interested in the exotic Indian past than the reality of the Indian present.
 William Madison, a Minnesota Chippewa who was treasurer of the Society, "expressed his regrets that it is only when he exhibits Indian war dances in ancient ceremonies that the public evinces any interest in the Indian."
-At the conclusion of the inauspicious meeting, after years of diminished participation, the Society disbanded with little fanfare after an thirteenth convention was held in Chicago.
+At the conclusion of the inauspicious meeting, after years of diminished participation, the Society disbanded with little fanfare after a thirteenth convention was held in Chicago.
 While the Society lacked the internal consensus necessary to fulfill its visionary role, former Society leaders would assume influential roles in the American Indian Defense Association, the Committee of One Hundred and the Meriam Report.